philpagel/ET44.py/README.md

 ### Reading AVG/MIN/MAX values

-When the device is in MIN, MAX or AVG mode, you can also read the corresponding
+When the device is in MIN, MAX or AVG mode, you can read the corresponding value in addition to the normal spot measurements:
-value:

     avgValue = lcr.read_avg()

 If the device is not set to `min`, `max` or `avg`, the return value is `OFF`.

 # Trouble shooting